lfost42/clarityops/docs/templates/maturity_map.md

 - [ ] Requests and attaches all valid supporting documentation to the case.
 - [ ] Validates **Steps to Reproduce** using internal testing.
 - [ ] Documented Steps to Reproduce reflect true customer behavior and environment.
-- [ ] Reproduces issues in isolated **lab environments** for testing and isolating potential root causes.
+- [ ] Reproduces issues in isolated **sandbox environments** for testing and isolating potential root causes.
 - [ ] Demonstrates proficiency in evaluating log data (**Splunk**, debug, console, HAR files) for underlying errors, trends, or systemic issues.

 ---